-In part 3 a research on "Intentional and incidental language teaching is provided.
+In part 3 a research on intentional and incidental learning of vocabulary is provided.
 Intentional foreign language teaching through different tasks will be carried out.
-The aim of the research is to find out, which tasks are used most frequently by foreign language teachers while teaching vocabulary in primary classes and which are the most effective ones.
+The aim of the research is to find out which tasks are used most frequently by foreign language teachers while teaching vocabulary in primary classes and which are the most effective ones.

 The first step is to plan the research.
 First of all the number of participants must be taken into account.
-Taking into consideration the topic of the given year paper and the participants, questionnaire will be used.
+Taking into consideration the topic of the given thesis and the participants, questionnaire will be used.
 The questions in the questionnaire are based on the most significant questions that are arising while teaching foreign languages.
-Besides multiple choices, open questions are asked where the teacher's were to explain their answers.
+Besides multiple choices, openended questions are asked where the teachers were to explain their answers.